Davao city guide

 Choosing where to stay

 Davao does not work like a compact city break.
-Lanang and Bajada are convenient for airport access, malls, hotels, and north-side trips.
-Downtown is useful for San Pedro, City Hall, Roxas Night Market, and older civic landmarks.
+Lanang and Bajada are convenient for airport access, malls, and hotels.
+Downtown is useful for San Pedro, City Hall, and Roxas Night Market.
+A budget transient room or dormitel can cost between ₱600 and ₱1,200 per night while mid range hotels usually fall between ₱2,500 and ₱4,500.

-Matina and Ecoland make sense for travelers connecting to terminals, southbound roads, Davao Global Township, Digos, and Mount Apo approaches.
+Matina and Ecoland make sense for travelers connecting to terminals or southbound roads.
 If Samal is the plan, stay close to the ferry side or budget extra time for traffic.
+Many visitors add a buffer of at least ₱1,000 to their daily budget if they plan on frequent boat transfers and island dining.

 Samal and regional routes

-The easiest nearby add-on is Samal.
-Short ferry and barge crossings link Davao City with the Island Garden City of Samal, which makes beaches, resorts, Talicud routes, and Monfort Bat Sanctuary part of the wider Davao travel map.
+The easiest nearby add on is Samal.
+Short ferry and barge crossings link Davao City with the Island Garden City of Samal.
+This makes beaches, resorts, Talicud routes, and Monfort Bat Sanctuary part of the wider Davao travel map.

 Southbound travelers can continue to Digos, Kapatagan, Camp Sabros, and Mount Apo approaches.
 Northbound trips lead toward Panabo, Tagum, and Davao del Norte.
 Eastbound routes eventually reach Mati, Dahican Beach, Pujada Bay, and the Pacific-facing side of Davao Oriental.